diffix/pg_diffix/docs/user_guide.md

 Each personal table has one or more _protected entities_ associated with it.
 A protected entity is normally a person or a something associated with a person (a device or an account), but it could also be other things such as a household, a store, or a company.

 Each protected entity must have at least one column that contains the identifier of the protected entity.
 We refer to these columns generally as AID columns (Anonymization ID).
-See (How to select AID columns)[#how-to-select-aid-columns] for more guidance.
+See [How to select AID columns](#how-to-select-aid-columns) for more guidance.

-NOTE: if AID columns are not correctly labeled, the extension may fail to anonymize appropriately.
+__NOTE:__ if AID columns are not correctly labeled, the extension may fail to anonymize appropriately.

 The procedure `diffix.mark_personal(namespace, table_name, aid_columns...)` is used to label a table as personal and to label its AID columns.